A thunderstorm rolled in tonight, precluding any possibility of safe outdoor photography. No barns, bridges and building hunting tonight.

 Fortunately, some of the photography equipment I ordered on Amazon.com was delivered yesterday and this afternoon.
 The order includes a 6 ft X 9 ft black chromakey studio fabric backdrop and a collapsible white oval disc reflector.
 A reflector disc Holder clip attaches the disc reflector to a AmazonBasics aluminium tripod stand.

 The lighting diagram below is a fair approximation of the setup.

 Last weekend, our instructor taught the class the use of a 1 to 1 mixture of vegetable glycerin and water in a spray bottle to create “water droplets” on the glass and bottle.
 I think I overdid it with the application of the mixture.

 The final image is a composite.
-To get the light outline along the sides of the bottle and the glass and prevent shadows, I shot the beer glass separate from the beer bottle.
+I shot the beer glass separate from the beer bottle to get the light outline along the sides of the bottle and the glass and prevent shadows.
 I then combined the layers in Adobe Photoshop.
 I have one white reflector behind the tripod to bounce light to the front of the bottle.
 However, the centre of the bottle was not as bright as I wanted.
 After I combined image layers, I used the adjustment brush in Adobe Lightroom to lighten the bottle label.

-I think backlighting would have brought more impact to the bottle and the glass and the side lighting from the speedlites may need more diffusion to further soften the light source.
+I think backlighting would have brought more impact to the bottle and the glass, and the side lighting from the speedlites may need more diffusion to soften the light source further.
 I didn’t use it, but the Krylon ColorMaster acrylic crystal clear coat spray that I bought on Amazon would help the glycerine bead up to create larger “water droplets”.
 And I should have made sure the beer head went all the way to the top of the glass.

 Submitted as part of the 100DaysToOffload project.